profanity-im/profanity/README.md

 See the [User Guide](https://profanity-im.github.io/userguide.html) for information on installing and using Profanity.

 ## Project
 This project is about freedom, privacy and choice.
 We want to enable people to chat with one another in a safe way.
-Thus supporting encryption (OTR, PGP, OMEMO) and being decentralized, meaning everyone can run their own server.
+Thus supporting encryption (OTR, PGP, OMEMO, OX) and being decentralized, meaning everyone can run their own server.
 We believe [XMPP](https://xmpp.org/) is a great proven protocol with an excellent community serving this purpose well.

 Feel free to follow us on [twitter](https://twitter.com/profanityim), join our [mailing list](https://lists.notraces.net/mailman/listinfo/profanity) and/or [MUC](xmpp:profanity@rooms.dismail.de?join).